Grassyloki/WinVDDB/README.md

 ## File Descriptions:

-1. Launch-DisplayBoard.ps1: Launcher script that switches to desktop 1
-    and starts the main script.
+1. Launch-DisplayBoard.ps1: Launcher script that sets up the environment and starts the main script.
 2. Run-VirtualDesktopsDisplayBoard.ps1: Main script that initializes
     the system, creates virtual desktops, and launches programs.
 3. DesktopSwitchingFunctions.ahk: Handles desktop rotation,